Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 ### Optional

 - `account` (String) The name of the Snowflake account.
 Can also come from the `SNOWFLAKE_ACCOUNT` environment variable.
+Required unless using profile.
 - `browser_auth` (Boolean) Required when `oauth_refresh_token` is used.
 Can be sourced from `SNOWFLAKE_USE_BROWSER_AUTH` environment variable.
 - `host` (String) Supports passing in a custom host value to the snowflake go driver for use with privatelink.
 - `insecure_mode` (Boolean) If true, bypass the Online Certificate Status Protocol (OCSP) certificate revocation check.
 IMPORTANT: Change the default value for testing or emergency situations only.